-- We give to a large pre-trained LM a few examples ("demonstrations") of the desired behavior as (concatenated) input, then (also concatenated in the input) a similar instance to be completed. - We can also include a preamble saying what kind of agent (e.g., intelligent, polite) the system is supposed to be. - No fine-tuning involved! - o A single frozen pre-trained model can serve multiple tasks, with few examples.
+- We give to a large pre-trained LM instructions and a few examples

+("demonstrations") of the desired behavior as (concatenated) input, then (also concatenated in the input) a similar instance to be completed.

+- We can also say what kind of agent

+(e.g., intelligent, polite) the system is,

+how to format the answer etc.

+- No fine-tuning involved!

+- o A single frozen pre-trained model can serve multiple tasks, with few examples.